ng-Classic/ng-classic/aio/content/guide/component-overview.md

 <div class="alert is-helpful">

 You can change how `ng generate component` creates new components.
-For more information, see [ng generate component](cli/generate#component-command) in the Angular ClassicCLI documentation.
+For more information, see [ng generate component](cli/generate#component-command) in the Angular Classic CLI documentation.

 </div>

 ### Creating a component manually

-Although the Angular ClassicCLI is the best way to create an Angular Classiccomponent, you can also create a component manually.
+Although the Angular Classic CLI is the best way to create an Angular Classic component, you can also create a component manually.
-This section describes how to create the core component file within an existing Angular Classicproject.
+This section describes how to create the core component file within an existing Angular Classic project.

 To create a new component manually:

-1. Navigate to your Angular Classicproject directory.
+1. Navigate to your Angular Classic project directory.
 1. Create a new file, `<component-name>.component.ts`.
 1. At the top of the file, add the following import statement.